From Signed Networks to Group Graphs: Adjacency matrices for group graphs

 These matrix and vector expressions only require that the entries can be added and multiplied in an appropriate way.
 So the adjacency matrix entries, the edge weights, can be taken from any field, not just the complex numbers, and much of the linear algebra results from network analysis will still hold.

-However, another option exists where the multiplication and addition needed for network analysis using the adjanceny matrix can be based on the bilinear operations of an algebra.
-This is one way to look G-gain groups \tsenote{REALLY?
-Or is it more/less general?} So suppose now that we work with an adjacency matrix $\Amat$ and node vectors $\wvec$ taking values from the algebra $\Cbb \Gcal$, that is $A_{ji}\in \Cbb \Gcal$ and $w_j \in \Cbb \Gcal$.
+However, another option exists where the multiplication and addition needed for network analysis using the adjacency matrix can be based on the bilinear operations of an algebra.
+This is one way to look G-gain groups.
+So suppose now that we work with an adjacency matrix $\Amat$ and node vectors $\wvec$ taking values from the algebra $\Cbb \Gcal$, that is $A_{ji}\in \Cbb \Gcal$ and $w_j \in \Cbb \Gcal$.